opendocsg/slw-judgments-backfill/2010_SGHC_155/report.md

 _Contract_

 [LawNet Editorial Note: In the appeal to this decision in Civil Appeal No 99 of 2010, the Court of Appeal on 11 April 2011 set aside the High Court judgment and ordered that a new trial be fixed for the plaintiff's claim and the defendant’s counterclaim.
-See [2011] SGCA 13.]
+See <span class="citation">[2011] SGCA 13</span>.]

 20 May 2010 Judgment reserved.